Kering's Gucci posts bigger than expected first-quarter sales drop

 Asked about moves by rivals such as Chanel to cut prices in Asia to reduce discrepancies with Europe, Duplaix said the company did not want to react immediately.

-For certain brands and products there could be some harmonisation across regions, excluding value added tax or customs duties, he said.
+For certain brands and products there could be some harmonization across regions, excluding value added tax or customs duties, he said.

 Kering's No.2 luxury brand Bottega Veneta also saw a slowdown in the first quarter, with revenue growth of 3.1 percent on a comparable basis.